Publication fees: what are the different ways of covering article processing charges?

 German Life Sciences Association (VBIO)

-German Association of Scientific Medical Societies (AWMF)
+German Association of Scientific Medical Societies (AWMF) (German only)

 These links only provide access to a small selection of German professional societies which are covered by these two umbrella organisations.
 There are many other professional societies both in Germany and worldwide.